MicrosoftDocs/power-platform/power-platform/admin/invite-users-azure-active-directory-b2b-collaboration.md

 Follow these steps to allow B2B guest users to create custom SharePoint list forms using Power Apps.

 > [!NOTE]
-> Ensure that you perform below steps on the **resource tenant** where the SharePoint list exists (where the user is expected to create the custom SharePoint list form using Power Apps as a guest).
-And not on the **home tenant** of the user (where the user's account resides and authenticates against).
+> Ensure that you perform below steps on the **resource tenant**, and not on the **home tenant**.
+> - A **resource tenant** is where the SharePoint list exists, and where the user is expected to create the custom SharePoint list form using Power Apps as a guest.
+> - A **home tenant** is where the user's account resides and authenticates against.

 1. Use the following PowerShell cmdlet to enable guests to make Power Apps.